 - Consume unprocessed fats in their natural state in foods like avocado, oils like fish oil, flax seed and olive oil, nuts like hazelnuts and almonds and seeds like sunflower and pumpkin seeds.

 - 300 mg Krill Oil from Twin Labs each day.

-- Udo’s Choice Oil Blend: 1 tablespoon for every 50 pounds of body weight every day.
+- Udo’s Choice Oil Blend: one tablespoon for every 50 pounds of body weight every day.

 Gift 4: The power of alkalinity – go green!

-- 70 to 80 percent of your food should be alkali-forming and life-giving, including almonds, avocados, green vegetables, lemons and limes.
+- Make 70 to 80 percent of your diet alkali-forming and life-giving foods, including almonds, avocados, green vegetables, lemons and limes.

 - Avoid dead, acid-forming foods such as animal meats, caffeine, dairy products, sugars and white refined foods.

 - Supplement your diet with quality greens like Inner Balance Pure Greens with MSM from Tony Robbins.

 - Add fresh lemon to your water every day.

 - Build your base and lower your set point with 30 minutes of quality aerobic exercise three to five times per week; aerobics, biking, running, skiing, snowboarding, spinning, swimming and walking are great options.